BlEmoRe/blemore-common/README.md

 - Baselines across visual, audio, and fused modalities
 - Public train/test split and 5-fold validation partitions

+## Submission Guidelines

+To participate in the challenge, download the test dataset from [Zenodo](https://zenodo.org/records/15096942) and email your predictions in accordance with the [submission template](./data/submission_template.json) to the challenge organizer: [Petri Laukka](mailto:petri.laukka@psyk.uu.se).

 ## Baseline Models

 We provide baselines trained on features from the following pre-trained encoders: